awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 }
 ```

-Execute the following command from the AWS CLI\.
+Run the following command from the AWS CLI\.

 ```
 aws ssm get-inventory --cli-input-json file://input.json